Lalkrishna1227/Lalkrishna1227/README.md

 </a>
 </p>

-Thanks for stopping by - always open to connecting with fellow developers and interesting projects.
+Thanks for stopping by - always open to connecting with fellow engineers and interesting full-stack problems.
 Let's build something great together!